paulgarces/Youtube-NLP-Analysis/README.md

 ## 📁 Output

-Each cluster is saved in its own CSV file inside the `ClustersDataFrame/` folder.
+Each cluster, a total of six, is saved in its own CSV file inside the `ClustersDataFrame/` folder.

 For each file:
 - `Original_Title`: Raw YouTube title